clackary/EvalSystem/API/README.md

 We are doing nothing but requesting data, so let's create a route for this data.
 In an earlier example we were able to use https://icarus.cs.weber.edu/~nb06777/CS4450API/instructors to get a list of instructors using a GET http request.
 Lets do the same thing but use https://icarus.cs.weber.edu/~nb06777/CS4450API/questions with a GET http request to get our new data.

 Add a new route in api.php (It will add to the FastRoute object that already exists.
-Remember, FastRoute was package we installed using Composer, it will do a TON of the heavy lifting for us)
+Remember, FastRoute was a package we installed using Composer, it will do a TON of the heavy lifting for us)

 ![Adding a route](/API/README_Images/editingAPI09.png)